aws-solutions/media-exchange-on-aws/docs/faqs.md

 - _Access Control_ It allocates a bucket per transfer agreement.
 Publishers have write permissions to the bucket and the subscribers have read permissions.
 Moreover, all the assets shared with MediaExchangeOnAWS has singular access control that enables read permissions for the subscribers and write permissions for the publishers.
 On top of that the encryption keys used to protect the assets have similar levels of access control; encrypt permissions for publishers and decrypt for subscribers.
 - _Audit_ all actions on the assets are tracked in access logs.
 It is deployed in an AWS account different from publisher and subscriber's account.
 All of the security & compliance tools/processes that you use today can be applied on this account.

-### How do I remain compliant with applicable standards and laws when sharing assets with MediaExchangeOnAWS?

-TODO

 ### How quickly can I remove access and/or cancel transfer?